 If a family whose assistance is being terminated is entitled to an informal hearing, the notice of termination that the PHA sends to the family must meet the additional HUD and PHA notice requirements discussed in section 16-III.C. of this plan.
-VAWA 2013 expands notification requirements to require PHAs to provide notice of VAWA rights and the HUD 5382 form when a PHA terminates a household's housing benefits (See Section 2-IV for VAWA policies).
+VAWA 2013 expands notification requirements to require PHAs to provide notice of VAWA rights and the HUD 5382 form when a PHA terminates a household's housing benefits.

-Whenever the Authority decides to terminate a family's assistance because of the family's action or failure to act, the Authority will include in its termination notice the VAWA information described in section 16-IX.C2-IV. of this plan and a form HUD-5380 and 5382.
+Whenever the Authority decides to terminate a family's assistance because of the family's action or failure to act, the Authority will include in its termination notice the VAWA information described in section 16-IX.C. of this plan and a form HUD-5382.
 The Authority will request in writing that a family member wishing to claim protection under VAWA notify the Authority within 14 business days.